stephenway/particle/README.md

 Particle
 --------

 This is my Sass playground, enjoy!
-It's a compass plugin and has an assortment of handy tools.
+It's a compass plugin and has an assortment of handy tools and libraries.

 ##Installation

 From the command line:

 ```
-gem install ~/path/to/particle.gem
+gem install particle
 ```

-Add to a project:
+Add to your project:

 Rails: compass.config, config.rb